When do we start & end?

 What role do the parents play?

 - Parents will play a huge role in 2020-21 season.
 We need your help to keep our kids safe and your patience as we all navigate a difficult environment.

 - All parents are expected to follow our guidelines and will help enforce off-field and sideline distancing.

-- Parents will not be allowed to leave the field area, we can’t allow drop-offs.
+- We can’t allow drop-offs.
 If your child shows signs of illness or self-reports as not feeling well they will need to leave the field immediately.

 - We need coaches and coordinators.
 AYSO is a volunteer organization.
 Without our parent volunteers our kids can’t play.
 Contact us more more information at email@example.com or ask any AYSO coach you know.